pixelass/pixelass/README.md

 ---

-Here are some highlights from past talks where I explored the intricacies of CSS and innovative web technologies, demonstrating my commitment to sharing knowledge and educating the tech community.
+Here are some highlights from past talks where I explored generative art and fractals in CSS.

 <p align="center">
     <a href="https://www.youtube.com/watch?v=Y2G4nhkBYkc">